-Note taking almost always happens in settings where the student and reader cannot talk to each other out loud.
-Therefore, the student and reader ought to establish forms of silent communication to give instructions and feedback.
-For example, my readers and I have an agreement that one tap on the shoulder means, “This is important.
+Note taking almost always happens in settings where the student and access assistant cannot talk to each other out loud.
+Therefore, the student and access assistant ought to establish forms of silent communication to give instructions and feedback.
+For example, my access assistants and I have an agreement that one tap on the shoulder means, “This is important.
 Make sure you write this down,” and two taps mean, “I don’t understand this.
 Make a note to return to it later.”

 In the realm of notetaking, it's important to also be sure that you have a very clear organizational scheme.
 I think this is one of the things that is the key to being a successful blind student and researcher.
 What works for me is naming files by the date (Year/Month/Day) followed by a description.
 I use this scheme for all my notes, as it helps me to locate items more easily.

 I use Dropbox to store my files.
 It's great because you can access it from multiple locations and different devices.
 What works best for me is having separate folders for different types of documents.
 On the highest-level, I have a Notes folder, which is broken down into sub-folders such as Workshops, Seminars, etc., to more easily locate what I'm looking for.